mozilla-conduit/review/README.md

 - `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time an update was performed for arc.  set to `-1` to disable this check.

-`review` can also be configured via the following environmental variables:
+`moz-phab` can also be configured via the following environmental variables:
 - `DEBUG` : enabled debugging output (default: disabled)
 - `UPDATE_FILE` : when self-updating write to this file instead of \_\_file\_\_

 e.g. To enable debugging output on MacOS/Linux:
 ```
-  $ DEBUG=1 review submit
+  $ DEBUG=1 moz-phab submit
 ```

 Unit tests can be executed with `python -m unittest discover`.